BlackYatagan/k3dda341/READk3dda341.md

 - 👋 Hi, I’m @k3dda341
 - 👀 I’m interested in many things!
 - 🌱 I’m currently learning Cybersecurity \\{0.0}/
-- 💞️ I’m not looking for collaborations at the current time..
+- 💞️ I’m not looking for any collaborations at the current time..
 - 📫 You can reach me via: -> email: k3dda341@protonmail.com

 <!---